joselluis7/setup-mysql-replication/README.md

 # MySQL Replication
-This repository contains set of ansibles plabooks to setup a mysql replication.
+This repository contains set of ansible playbooks to setup a mysql master-slave replication.

 ## TODO